CorfuDB/CorfuDB/docs/log-replicator/routing_queues.md

 5. On_error callback implementation
 6. Routing queue listener interface would delete the queue entries based on the success/failure case.
 The client interface would reflect the success/failure case returning boolean
 7. Listener interface would provide RoutingTableEntryMsg message type to client and client would further extract out its payload
+8. It is up to the client to read the envelope information and apply its contents to the respective tables.